ksarkies/XBee-Acquisition/XBee-firmware/README.md

 The XBee does not use hardware flow control, although RTS may be possible.
 This is due to a lack of ports on the AVR package intended for use (ATTiny841).

+**NOTE (1):** CTS should be set in the XBee and USE_HARDWARE_FLOW also enabled when using the ATMega48 series based test boards.

+**NOTE (2):** The following ports on the XBee must be set as follows:
+* For the watermeter board, set pullups as 457 and pins as: pin 4 (DIO12) output high, pin 7 (DIO11) output low, pins 6 (DIO10), 11 (DIO4), 16 (DIO6), 17 (DIO3), 18 (DIO2) disabled with pullup,
+pin 9 Sleep_RQ input without pullup,
+pin 15 Associate output,
+pin 19 (AD1) analogue input without pullup, pin 20 Commissioning output.
+* For the Node Test Board, set pullups as 453 and pins as: pin 4 (DIO12) output high, pin 7 (DIO11) output low, pins 6 (DIO10), 11 (DIO4), 17 (DIO3) disabled with pullup,
+pin 9 Sleep_RQ input without pullup,
+pin 12 CTS output,
+pin 15 Associate output,
+pin 16 RTS input with pullup,
+pins 18, 19 analogue input without pullup, pin 20 Commissioning output.

 The AVR is set to 1MHz for low power, and a baud rate of 9600, aimed at giving sufficient time for processing messages.